DrewNull/episerver-prerender-io/README.md

 ingest.
 Which translates directly to page rank, conversions, and&mdash;for ecommerce sites&mdash;revenue.

-**Prerender.io** is a paid web service that makes this possible with very little friction.
+**Prerender.io** is a paid web service that addresses these challenges with very little friction.
 It accepts a request for a web page, renders it using Google Chrome in headless mode, and returns the HTML and CSS outputs as a static, "prerendered" page ideal for crawling.
 The prerendered pages are then cached for future requests.
 And can be seeded using the Prerender web portal.
 This can reduce the SEO rank dip that sites experience immediately following a new launch.

 [https://prerender.io](https://prerender.io)